-When selecting a document management system, you will have the option of using on-premises software or cloud-based software.
-So, which one should you go with?
+When you are selecting a document management system, there are two options.
+You can use on-premises software or cloud-based software.
+Which one should you pick?

 Choosing The Right Document Management System:

-The system should be simple to integrate with existing programs such as your email client and customer relationship management software.
-While discussing any solution with a sales rep, inquire about open APIs (which allow you to add your integrations).
+The system should be easy to use with your email and customer relationship management software.
+When you talk to a salesperson, ask about open APIs that will let you connect the system to these programs.

 Document Management System Features: